-A five minute drive from the Krishna temple leads to the Badavlinga temple.
+A five-minute drive from the Krishna temple leads to the Badavlinga temple.
 Legend says a poor woman constructed the temple with all the little savings she had and hence the name.

 The Lakshmi Narasimha temple is adjacent to the Badavlinga temple.
-The Lakshmi statue is no longer there.
+The Lakshmi statue is no longer there now.
 One can see the broken hand of Lakshmi passing through the hip of Lord Narasimha.

 6. SARASWATI TEMPLE & UDDANA VEERABHADRA TEMPLE.

-It is a small temple on the way and it can be easily missed out.
-Keep an eye for the temple and get the Lord’s blessings.
+It is a small temple on the way so that it can be easily missed out.
+Keep an eye on the temple to get the Lord’s blessings.

-To the left of the watch tower was the Muslim enclosure.
+To the left of the watchtower was the Muslim enclosure.
 It includes a fort and a mosque.
-The walk through the place is good as there is seldom any crowd.
-Walk upto the building at the end and take left to proceed to hazara raama temple
+The walk through the place is comfortable as there is seldom any crowd.
+Walk up to the building at the end and take a left to proceed to the adjacent Hazara Rama temple

 8. HAZARA RAMA TEMPLE